sgaukroger/PCMS/README.md

 # Pegasus Constituent Management System (PCMS)

 ## Introduction
-This repository houses the files and necessary documentation for the Pegasus Constituent Management System (PCMS) Pegasus CMS will allow parliamentarians to record and store interactions with their constituents.
+This repository houses the files and necessary documentation for the Pegasus Constituent Management System (PCMS).
+PCMS will allow parliamentarians to record and store interactions with their constituents.
 This will have many benefits which include better constituent engagement, issues tracking and better communication.

 ### File Structure
 The packages will be broken up into a number of subsystems.
 These include: